JeremyTCD/DevOps.ContDeployer/ReadMe.md

 immediately after entering functions.
 Debug logs are not a magic bullet, sometimes it will be necessary to recreate conditions and run with the debugger attached.
 ##### Testing Logging
 The goal of testing logging is ensuring that log messages are written at the expected log levels with the expected interpolations.
+## Plugins
+### XUnit
+#### What it should do
+- If assemblies are included in options, run them
+- If no project is specified, run all that reference the xunit assembly
+- If assemblies are excluded in options, run all that reference the xunit assembly other than the excluded ones
+- Option to kill pipeline if test fail
+- Test results should be output to xml/json